sebastianAtWillowTree/vocable-ios/CROWDIN_TESTING.md

 - XLIFF files are in the correct format
 - You have the correct Ruby version (3.3.1)

+### SwiftLint Plugin Validation Error

+**Error**: `xcodebuild: error: Unable to build project for localization string extraction`

+**Cause**: The SwiftLint build plugin validation fails during the `xcodebuild -importLocalizations` process.

+**Solution**: The `xliff_import` fastlane lane now includes `-skipPackagePluginValidation -skipMacroValidation` flags to bypass this issue.
+This is the same approach used in other build lanes in the project.

+If you still encounter this error:
+1. Ensure you're using the latest version of the Fastfile
+2. Verify SwiftLint is installed: `brew install swiftlint`
+3. Check that the xcodebuild command includes the skip flags

 ### SwiftLint Errors

 ```bash